Online Scuba Lessons

 The "quiet rescuer" considers the distressed diver's point of view.
 If we could interview a "rescued diver" immediately, we would learn several interesting things: 1) The diver didn't hear, much less understand, one single word.
 2) He/she didn't signal for help early enough for fear of attracting attention and experiencing embarrassment and 3) thought that the question "Are you O.K." absolutely ludicrous.

-identified, and consider the "quiet rescue" technique.
-You
+distress is identified, and consider the "quiet rescue"

 1. As you draw near the distressed diver, distract the diver from the predicament by staying within his/her field of vision and talking to him/her in a conversational tone.
 What we say is of little importance, (the diver can't hear or understand you anyway), as how we project a calm, friendly and sympathetic tone.